-For more details, see the Incomplete Grades page on the UW Office of the Registrar site.
+For more details, see the Incomplete Grades page on the Office of the University Registrar site.

 Final course grades are available on MyUW.
 For dates when grades are posted, see the Summer Quarter dates on the Academic Calendar.

 An official UW transcript is established when you register for your first credit course, and all future credit course activity is recorded on this permanent record of academic work at the UW.
 The grades earned in courses taken during Summer Quarter are factored into your overall grade point average if you later apply for and are accepted as a degree-seeking student at the UW.

-For a copy of your transcript, visit the Ordering Transcripts page of the UW Office of the Registrar site and follow the instructions listed there.
+For a copy of your transcript, visit the Ordering Transcripts page of the Office of the University Registrar site and follow the instructions listed there.
 Transcripts with current quarter courses and grades will be available approximately one to two weeks after the end of the quarter.

 See UW Grading Procedures for details regarding the appeal process.